EXPONENTIAL TALENT PODCAST

 In this podcast Dr. Subramony describes the HR Value chain and the benefits it brings to organizations.
 He discusses the importance of selecting the right set of practices and shares three key bundles of HR interventions that drive extraordinary outcomes.
 This includes the talent bundle, the energy bundle, and the opportunity bundle.
 Listen to the podcast for advice on which one of these bundle is the most critical and has an amplifier effect.

-- By subscribing you receive notification when a new podcast is released and gain access to the podcast transcript
+By subscribing you receive notification when a new podcast is released

 About Our Episode On The HR Value Chain